helios-ventilatoren/symcon-kwl-easycontrols/docs/README_EN.md

 without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.<br>
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU General Public License along with this module.
 If not, see <http://www.gnu.org/licenses/>.